 \textbf{NZ detection and data extraction:} In processing sparse tensors of different primitives, corresponding elements of the weight and activation tensors are multiplied and accumulated.
-Different accelerators for learning and inference exploit the sparsity of one or both tensors, which impact acceleration gains \cite{kim2017zena}.
-Several accelerators including Cambricon-X \cite{zhang2016cambricon} exploit only static sparsity i.e., the locations of zeros in the tensor are known beforehand.
-Recent accelerator designs including SCNN \cite{parashar2017scnn}, ZENA \cite{kim2017zena}, SNAP \cite{zhang2019snap}, and EyerissV2 \cite{chen2019eyeriss} efficiently execute tensors with dynamic sparsity as well.
-It requires determining the location of intersecting NZs in both tensors at run-time and on-the-fly decoding (encoding) NZs from (in) sparsity-coded tensors.
-Table \ref{tab:target-sparsity} lists different accelerators that support static and dynamic sparsity of tensors.
-Depending on the sparsity level of tensors, accelerators need to use data extraction logic that decodes compressed tensors, search within a window of NZs, and extract matching pair of NZs for multiplication and other following operations.
-Section \ref{sec::NZ-data-extraction} provides a taxonomy of different data extraction mechanisms and analyzes their implications for varying sparsity levels.
-It also discusses sharing the data extraction mechanism among PEs or employing in PEs.
+Depending on the sparsity, accelerators need to use data extraction logic that decodes compressed tensors, search within a window of NZs or index the buffer, and obtain matching pairs of NZs to feed the functional units for computation.
+Section \ref{sec::NZ-data-extraction} provides a taxonomy of different data extraction mechanisms and analyzes their implications for various sparsity levels.
+Up to moderate $IA$-sparsity and high $W$-sparsity, these indexing or intersection-based mechanisms efficiently extract sufficient NZs at every cycle for keeping functional units engaged.
+For efficient compute-bounded executions at such sparsity, accelerators reported achieving near-ideal speedups (e.g., about 80\%--97\% of the speedup corresponding to reduced operations, i.e., \textit{sparsity-speedup ratio}) \cite{zhang2016cambricon, kim2017zena, han2016eie}.
+However, extraction becomes challenging at high (e.g., 90\%+) or hyper sparsity as NZs are scattered at distant locations \cite{geng2020awb}, and execution is usually memory-bounded with low arithmetic intensity.
+Section \ref{sec::NZ-data-extraction} also discusses sharing of the data extraction mechanism among PEs or employing in PEs.
 Then, it discusses opportunities for further optimizations.